 But while you may not be able to leave your home to experience all that Richmond has to offer, why not let the city come to you?
-These virtual experiences can bring Richmond to you – in the comfort of your own home.
+These virtual experiences can be enjoyed from the comfort of your own home.

 Experience Richmond’s Coastal Connection

 Richmond was once called the Salmon Capital of Canada due to the city’s unique location at the mouth of the mighty Fraser River, and the fact that it was a leading producer of canned salmon.
 Thanks to the industrious work of the Steveston Historical Society and the City of Richmond, you can now visit historic buildings that have been preserved to show yesteryear life.